wakram2k15/CamwaBurgers/README.md

 ---

 ## How to Run
-1. Open any of the example folders (`Example1_Linear`, `Example2_Nonlinear`, or `Example3_ErrorAnalysis`).
+1. Open any of the example folders (`Example_1_Linear_System`, `Example_2_Nonlinear_NoCtrl`, or `Example_3_Stab_NonLinear_System`).
-2. Run the main driver script (`main_exampleX.m`) to reproduce the results.
+2. Run the main driver script (`Main_Figure_2_LinVis_NoCtrl.m`) to reproduce the results.
+3. Each main script in this repository is named according to the corresponding Table or Figure number presented in the manuscript.
+For example, Main_Figure_3_LinVis_Stab.m → generates Figure 3 (stabilized solution), Main_Table_1_Figure_3c_LinVisStab.m → reproduces Table 1 and Figure 3c results, etc.
-3. The results (stabilized solutions, error plots, and convergence tables) will be shown in command window or a pop-up window.
+4. The results (stabilized solutions, error plots, and convergence tables) will be shown in command window or a pop-up window.

 ---

 ## Expected Output
 - Time evolution plots showing exponential stabilization/unstable of the system.
 - Tables of L² and H¹ errors showing quadratic and linear, respectively, convergence (as reported in the paper).
-- Numerical values may differ slightly (≈5-7%) from the manuscript due to mesh resolution, solver tolerances, and *random initial guess*.
+- Numerical values may differ slightly (≈5%) from the manuscript due to mesh resolution, solver tolerances, and *random initial guess*.

 ---